Completions to Discrete Probability Distributions in Log-linear Models: Completion to the Log-Linear Model

 We provide a description of the interior and the boundary of the \textit{completable region} $\pi_E(\mathcal{M}_A)$, which consists of partial observations which can be completed to a point in $\mathcal{M}_A$: see Theorem \ref{thm:boundary-interior-image}.
-This is accomplished by analyzing the branch locus of the projection $\pi_E:\mathcal{M}_A^{>0}\to\mathbb{R}^E$, which is the locus of points where the differential $(d\pi_E)_p$ drops rank.
-For a point $p\in\mathcal{M}_A^{>0}$ that does not lie in the branch locus, the image $\pi_E(p)$ lies in the interior of the completable region $\pi_E(\mathcal{M}_A)$.
-Thus, the problem of determining the interior and the boundary of the completable region rests on understanding the image of the branch locus and the image of the boundary of the log--linear model $\partial\mathcal{M}_A$.
+This is accomplished in Section \ref{sec:branch-locus} by analyzing the singular locus of the projection $\pi_E:\mathcal{M}_A^{>0}\to\mathbb{R}^E$, which is the locus of points where the differential $(d\pi_E)_p$ drops rank.
+For a point $p\in\mathcal{M}_A^{>0}$ that does not lie in the singular locus, the image $\pi_E(p)$ lies in the interior of the completable region $\pi_E(\mathcal{M}_A)$.
+Thus, the problem of determining the interior and the boundary of the completable region rests on understanding the image of the singular locus and the image of the boundary of the log-linear model $\partial\mathcal{M}_A = \mathcal{M}_A\setminus\mathcal{M}_A^{>0}$.

-In addition, we enumerate the completions for a partial observation with non--zero coordinates lying in the completable region.
-It will be shown that a partial observation can have either one or two completions to the log--linear model $\mathcal{M}_A$ depending on the subset $E\subseteq[n]$ chosen and whether the partial observation lies in the interior or the boundary of the completable region---see Theorem \ref{thm:boundary-completions} and Theorem \ref{thm:interior-completions}.
+In addition, we enumerate the completions for a partial observation with non-zero coordinates lying in the completable region.
+It will be shown that when there are finitely many completions, a partial observation can have either one or two completions to the log-linear model $\mathcal{M}_A$ depending on the subset $E\subseteq[n]$ chosen and whether the partial observation lies in the interior or the boundary of the completable region---see Theorem \ref{thm:boundary-completions} and Theorem \ref{thm:interior-completions}.
 Our results determine the number of completions of a partial observation to $\mathcal{M}_A$, but produce no general algorithm for computing these completions.